JesperDramsch/phd-thesis/pages/inversion.rst

 Machine Learning Model
 ----------------------

-A primary application of ml is building regression models.
+A primary application of machine learning is building regression models.
 The data available is not particularly abundant, which restricts the choice of model or training strategy.
 Following a premise of simplicity, a dense neural network was implemented, which treats each cell of a map independently.
-It is possible that a cnn increases the performance, but due to the nature of deep cnns more training data needs to be generated.
+It is possible that a convolutional neural network increases the performance, but due to the nature of deep convolutional neural networks more training data needs to be generated.

 In Jesper Sören Dramsch, Corte, et al. (2019d) we present a novel network structure that explicitly includes avo gradient calculation